cosinekitty/astronomy/source/c/README.md

 <a name="astro_atmosphere_t"></a>
 ### `astro_atmosphere_t`

-**Information about atmospheric pressure and temperature at a given elevation.**
+**Information about idealized atmospheric variables at a given elevation.**